oliviertassinari/i18n-extract/README.md

 ### findDuplicated(locale, keysUsed, options)

-Report the unused key.
-Those keys should probably be removed.
+Report the duplicated key.
+Those keys should probably be mutualized.
+The default `threshold` is 1, it will report any duplicated translations.

 - `locale` should be a object containing the translations.
 - `keysUsed` should be an array.
 Containes the keys used in the source code.